-For this unit, pupils are expected to be able to communicate with others at an advanced level and complete tasks with little support.
-The unit is designed for those who have skill or experience in communicating in the workplace, in public, in the community, or in education and training.
-The work undertaken in assessments may be complex and will require previous knowledge or experience of formal documents and situations.
-The unit might be suitable for pupils who are currently working towards other qualifications at SCQF levels 5 or 6, e.g. National Qualifications or SVQs.
-Mathematic Technician 1 Mathematic Technician 1 This unit is intended primarily for those pupils who wish to develop their knowledge and understanding of Mathematics at SCQF level 6 with a view to supporting and underpinning their studies in an engineering discipline.
-In such cases, delivery of the unit should be set within the context of the award to which it contributes.
-The unit is designed to develop aspects of the pupil's skills in numeracy, graphical communication, trigonometry and algebra, and to apply these skills in the appropriate engineering context.
-It is envisaged that the content of each Outcome is delivered and assessed with specific reference to the pupil's engineering specialism, where appropriate.
-Engineering Applying Information Technology This unit is a mandatory unit in the National Qualifications Group Awards (NQGA) in Engineering, but it can also be undertaken as a freestanding unit.
-This unit is designed to extend knowledge and expertise on features of an operating system and available software application packages including software packages relevant to an engineering environment.
-Pupils will gain practical experience in the use of the features in these types of software, and in the development of internet search techniques.
-The unit will also provide pupils with information regarding the selection of appropriate software for specific tasks.
-Complying with Statutory Regulations and Organisational Safety Requirements This EAL assessment route covers the skills and knowledge needed to prove the competences required to work safely in an engineering environment.
-It will prepare pupils for entry into the engineering or manufacturing sectors, creating a progression between education and employment, or it will act as a basis for the development of additional skills and occupational competences in the working onvironment it course contribute out the sour W environment.
-It covers carrying out the pupil's work activities in accordance with instructions and using safe working practices and procedures.
-Using and Interpreting Engineering Data and This EAL assessment route covers the skills and Documentation knowledge needed to prove the competences required to make full use of text, numeric and graphical information, by interpreting and using technical information extracted from a range of documentation such as engineering drawings, technical manuals, technical specifications, reference tables and charts, electronic displays, planning and quality control documentation.
-Working efficiently and effectively in This EAL assessment route covers the skills and engineering knowledge needed to prove the competences required to cover a broad range of basic activities that will prepare the pupil for entry into the engineering or manufacturing sectors, creating a progression between education and employment, or that will act as a basis for the development of additional skills and occupational competences in the working environment.
-Producing Mechanical Engineering Drawings This standard covers a broad range of basic using a CAD system competences pupils need to set up and operate a computer aided drawing (CAD) system to produce detailed drawings for mechanical engineering activities.
+Using and Interpreting This EAL assessment route covers the skills and knowledge needed to Engineering Data and prove the competences required to make full use of text, numeric and Documentation graphical information, by interpreting and using technical information extracted from a range of documentation such as engineering drawings, technical manuals, technical specifications, reference tables and charts, electronic displays, planning and quality control documentation.
+Working efficiently and This EAL assessment route covers the skills and knowledge needed to effectively in prove the competences required to cover a broad range of basic engineering activities that will prepare the pupil for entry into the engineering or engineering manufacturing sectors, creating a progression between education and employment, or that will act as a basis for the development of additional skills and occupational competences in the working environment.
+Producing Mechanical This standard covers a broad range of basic competences pupils need to Engineering Drawings set up and operate a computer aided drawing (CAD) system to produce using a CAD system detailed drawings for mechanical engineering activities.
 It will prepare pupils for entry into the engineering or manufacturing sectors, creating a progression between education and employment, or it will act as a basis for the development of additional skills and occupational competences in the working environment.
-The type of drawings produced will include detail component drawings for manufacturing, assembly and sub-assembly drawings, installation drawings, fault location aids such as flow diagrams, and modification Maintaining Mechanical Dovises and drawings.
-This EAL assessment route covers the skills and Maintaining Mechanical Devices and Equipment knowledge needed to prove the competences required to cover a broad range of basic mechanical maintenance.
-Activities that will prepare pupils for entry into the engineering or manufacturing sectors, creating a progression between education and employment, or that will provide a basis for the development of additional skills and occupational competences in the working environment.
+The type of drawings produced will include detail component drawings for manufacturing, assembly and sub-assembly drawings, installation drawings, fault location aids such as flow diagrams, and modification drawings.
+Maintaining This EAL assessment route covers the skills and knowledge needed to Mechanical Devices prove the competences required to cover a broad range of basic and Equipment mechanical maintenance.
+Activities that will prepare pupils for entry and Equipment into the engineering or manufacturing sectors, creating a progression between education and employment, or that will provide a basis for the development of additional skills and occupational competences in the working environment.